Rates of mixing for the measure of maximal entropy of dispersing billiard maps: Billiard coding

-\begin{proof} Starting from a thick rectangle $\fR$, chosen away from $\cS_1$, and using Lemma~\ref{lem:CM-R}, we find two periodic stable leaves $W, W'$ which fully cross $\fR$ and do not belong to $\partial_s \fR$, and so that the s-subrectangle $\fR'$ bounded by $W$ and $W'$ is thick.
+\begin{proof} Starting from a thick rectangle $\fR$, chosen away from $\cS_1$ in an area which guarantees $T(\fR) \cap \fR = \emptyset$ and using Lemma~\ref{lem:CM-R}, we find two preperiodic stable leaves $W, W'$ which fully cross $\fR$ and do not belong to $\partial_s \fR$, and so that the s-subrectangle $\fR'$ bounded by $W$ and $W'$ is thick.

-The forward images of $W, W'$ are contained in some finite set of periodic maximal stable leaves $\{W_k\}$.
-This allows us to partition the part of $\fR$ between $W$ and $W'$ into a finite collection of rectangles $\{R_i\}$ so that $\partial_s R_i$ are parts of the curves in $\{W_k\}$ and such that $\mathring{R}_i$ does not intersect any $W_k$.
+The forward images of $W, W'$ are contained in some finite set of preperiodic maximal stable leaves $\{W_k\}$.
+This allows us to find a thick rectangle $R$ contained in the part of $\fR$ between $W$ and $W'$ such that $\partial_s R \subset \cup_k W_k$ with $R$ a positive distance from the endpoints of $\{W_k\}$, and such that $\mathring{R}$ does not intersect any $W_k$.
+Our choice of $R$ implies~\ref{cor:R:0}, \ref{cor:R:1} and~\ref{cor:R:a}.

-At least one of the rectangles $R_i$ has to satisfy $\Leb((R_i)_* \cap \fR) > 0$ which also implies that $R_i$ is thick.
-We set $R$ in the statement of the corollary to be this $R_i$, taking a $u$-subrectangle if necessary to ensure that $R$ does not contain any endpoints of $\{W_k\}$.
-Our choice of $R$ implies~\ref{cor:R:0} and~\ref{cor:R:a}.

 For~\ref{cor:R:b}, there exists a u-subrectangle $R^\diamond$ of $R$ with $\Leb(R^\diamond \cap \fR_*) > 0$ and $d(\partial_u R^\diamond, \partial_u R) > 0$.
 Given an unstable leaf $W$ with $|W| \geq \delta$, we apply Lemma~\ref{lem:CM-W} to the rectangle $\fR$ to obtain $W'' \subset W$ such that $T^{n'_\delta}(W'')$ u-crosses $\fR$.
 Then apply Lemma~\ref{lem:CM-R} to obtain an s-subrectangle $\fR'$ of $\fR$ so that $T^{n_R}(\fR' \cap T^{n'_\delta}(W''))$ u-crosses both $R^\diamond$ and $\fR$.
 This yields a curve $W' \subset W''$ satisfying the required property with $n_\delta = n_R + n'_\delta$ and $\delta_R \ge d(\partial_s R, \partial_s \fR)$.